wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 Moreover , Drummond , the chief captain of the king , was wounded , and nigh being made captive ; and Riall , the chief captain , was taken and fell into the hands of the brave Jessup.*

+* Major Jessup , of the 25th Reg.

 14 And Jacob , the chief captain of the host of Columbia , was sorely wounded ; and the brave Scott was wounded to a certain degree.

 15 However , this was a dreadful battle , fought army against army , and blood and slaughter covered the green fields.